If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 On Bank of America's Secure Website. |

-While some cards offer 5x or more on flights, this card only offers 2X.
-That didn't bother me -- I like to pay for my flights in miles, not cash.
-Still, if you're a frequent flyer laser-focused on airline rewards, you might want to explore airline credit cards or other travel cards.
+While some cards offer 5X or more on flights, this card only offers 2X miles.
+That might not bother you if you prefer to pay for flights in miles, not cash.
+On the other hand, if you're a frequent flyer laser-focused on airline rewards, you might want to explore airline credit cards or other travel cards.

-This was a big one for me.
 While many travel cards throw in complimentary airport lounge access as a perk, the Capital One Venture Rewards Credit Card skips it entirely.
-I did some soul-searching on this one, but ultimately, the card's ability to rack up miles outweighed any hesitations around lounge access.
+If that matters to you, you'll probably want to look elsewhere.

 Applying for a Capital One credit card is a breeze.
-The application took me just a couple clicks because I'm an existing Capital One banking customer -- but even if you don't currently have an account with Capital One, the process is simple.
+The application takes just a couple clicks for existing Capital One banking customers -- but even if you don't currently have an account with Capital One, the process is simple.
 You'll just need to give them some basic info, like your name, address, and income.

-My approval was instant; some people may not hear back for a few days while Capital One verifies their identity and information.
+Your approval could be instant; some people may not hear back for a few days while Capital One verifies their identity and information.
 If you're approved, Capital One will give you access to a virtual card while you wait for your physical copy to arrive in the mail.

 Click here to apply for the Capital One Venture Rewards Credit Card on Capital One's website.